MatrixManAtYrService/Righting/sandbox/ProofOfForum.md

 Much of the reasoning we do with numbers works this way--by taking two or more value-domains and establishing correspondences betwen them.
 I maximize my comfort level (a third value domain) by selecting a point in the tire-pressure value domain as a function of the value of a point in the path-bumpyness domain.
-Lots of domains may appear to be different in some superficial way(tire pressure in PSI, tire pressure in Atm, tire pressure in kPa), but we find that if we switch between them the only thing that changes are the numbers--the actual decisions made are the same.
+Lots of domains may appear to be different in some superficial way (tire pressure in PSI, tire pressure in Atm, tire pressure in kPa), but we find that if we switch between them the only thing that changes are the numbers--the actual decisions made are the same.

 Economic domains typically work this way too.
 You can buy something with USD or EUR, but at least according conventional economic thought you'd still have to do the same amount of work to earn enough money for the purchase.
-So deep down, we typically pretend that there's only just one economic domain, and that the currency-differences can be pretty much ignored for most decisions.
+So deep down, we pretend that there's just one economic domain, and that the currency-differences can be pretty much ignored for most decisions.

 The example I gave earlier (which I will start calling an "elliptic" curency for reasons that will become clear shortly) is a challenge to the idea that all economic domains are ultimately equivalent.
-In that example, all wallets asymptotically approach the same value over time (assuming no spending and consistent forum participation).
+In that example, all wallets asymptotically approach the same value over time.
 If we take an econimic decision that used something like USD (a "flat" currency) to mediate an equivalence between value domains, and we substitute an elliptic currency, we find that the reasoning we are used to no longer makes sense.
 Saving a small amount for a long time, for example, is a fine way to achieve a large account balance in a flat currency, but it may not get you there at all in an elliptic currency.
 In other words, value in a flat currency is Archimedean, while value in an elliptic currency is not.